Walk the footsteps of the soldiers who fought on the Flodden Battle field almost 500 years ago.

 Family tickets are available from:

-Children under the age of 5 also have free entry to these 3 venues and a discounted joint ticket is available for Lady Waterford Hall and Heatherslaw Mill, costing £14.40 for a family.
+Children under the age of 5 also have free entry to these 3 venues and a discounted joint ticket (approx 20% off normal admission) is available for Lady Waterford Hall and Heatherslaw Mill, costing £17.50 for a family.

 Set in a hollow at the top of the hill to the east of Ford village, with stunning views over the Till Valley and the Cheviots, Ford Moss is an area of wild landscape, exciting flora and fauna, and historical remains of an abandoned mining community.

 Ford Moss extends to over 60 hectares (150 acres).
 It is an area of bog and scrub known as a lowland raised mire.
 A deep layer of peat, formed by rotting vegetation over many thousands of years, overlies the carboniferous limestone bedrock.
 Seams of coal were mined on the site from the late 18th to the early 20th century.
 Ford Moss has become increasingly more dry over the last 250 years mainly through human activity (mining, afforestation and associated drainage).